haokanga/haokanga.github.io/_posts/2016-10-11-non-interactive-mysql-installation.md

 {%highlight bash%}
 cp -r /path/to/my.cnf /etc/mysql/my.cnf
 rm -f /path/to/my.cnf
-mysql -e "CREATE DATABASE IF NOT EXISTS <db_name>" mysql -e "USE mysql; CREATE USER IF NOT EXISTS '$username'@'localhost' IDENTIFIED BY '$mysqlpwd'; GRANT ALL PRIVILEGES ON *.* TO '$username'@'localhost' IDENTIFIED BY '$mysqlpwd'; FLUSH PRIVILEGES;"
+mysql -e "USE mysql; CREATE USER IF NOT EXISTS '$username'@'localhost' IDENTIFIED BY '$mysqlpwd'; GRANT ALL PRIVILEGES ON *.* TO '$username'@'localhost' IDENTIFIED BY '$mysqlpwd'; FLUSH PRIVILEGES;"
 {%endhighlight%}